bearlytools/claw/docs/modules/modules.md

 By default, a `.claw` file is not importable by any other `.claw` file.
 To allow it to be imported, you must declare it to be publically accessible or list the packages that can import it.
 This prevents unintentional side effects.
 Note however that this does no prevent the language specific packages that are generated from being used.

-`claw.mod` files are not required.
+`claw.mod` files are not required and only affect compilation from the directory specified. `claw.mod` files in other dependencies are ignored.

 ## General syntax example of claw.mod file